dg-foundation/foundation-exercise/README.md

 This is a directory which has jar files containing javadoc for for 2 prjects.

 ## Install and deploy
-The only requirement for this project is that Docker be installed on your machine.
+The only requirement for this project is that Docker and Docker Compose be installed on your machine.

 1. Download the code in this Github repo to a location on your machine.